Margot Kidder: 1970s

-Eager to return to acting, Kidder read for the character of Lois Lane in the 1978 superhero film Superman: The Movie, in the spring of 1977, only one month before principal photography was scheduled to begin.
-Kidder was subsequently flown to England for screen-tests.
+In 1977, eager to return to acting, Kidder read for the character of Lois Lane in Superman: The Movie, only one month before principal photography was scheduled to begin.
+Kidder was flown to England for screen-tests.
 Upon meeting with director Richard Donner, Kidder tripped while walking into the room.
 Donner recalled: "I just fell in love with her.
 It was perfect, this clumsy [behavior]."
 She was ultimately cast in the role, which would become her most iconic.
-Filming lasted approximately eighteen months.
+Filming lasted about 18 months.

 Superman was released during Christmas 1978 and was a major commercial success, grossing $300 million worldwide.
-Kidder won a Saturn Award for Best Actress for her performance, which was deemed "most charming" by Vincent Canby in The New York Times.
+She was deemed "most charming" by Vincent Canby in The New York Times.
+James Harwood of Variety said that she "plays perfectly off both of his [Reeve's] personalities and her initial double-entendre interview with Superman is wickedly coy, dancing round the obvious question any red-blooded girl might ask herself about such a magnificent prospect."
+Sonia Saraiya of Vanity Fair praised her ability to balance Lois's ditzy nature with her ambition and no-nonsense attitude, and wrote: "Kidder played a human woman who could believably both attract and deserve a man who is canonically perfect, with the physique of a Greek god and the moral compass of a saint."
+For the role, Kidder won the Saturn Award for Best Actress.

 After completing filming for Superman, Kidder starred as Kathy Lutz in the supernatural horror film The Amityville Horror (1979), which further cemented her status as one of Hollywood's leading ladies.
 The Amityville Horror was a major commercial success, grossing over $86 million in the United States, but it received mixed reviews from critics.
 Janet Maslin of The New York Times, though giving the film a mixed review, said Kidder "stubbornly remains the bright-eyed life of the party [in the film]."
 In retrospect, Kidder called the film "a piece of shit."
 The same year, Kidder hosted an episode of the American sketch comedy TV show Saturday Night Live.

-On August 25, 1979, she married actor John Heard, but the couple separated only six days into their marriage.
-Their divorce was finalized on December 26, 1980.
+1980s

 Kidder reprised her role as Lois Lane in Superman II (1980), though she publicly disagreed with the decision of producers Alexander Salkind and Ilya Salkind to replace Richard Donner as director.
 Superman II was also a box-office hit, grossing $108 million in the United States.
 Through her appearances in the Superman films, Kidder maintained a close friendship with her co-star Christopher Reeve, which lasted from 1978 until his death in 2004: "When you're strapped to someone hanging from the ceiling for months and months, you get pretty darned close," Kidder told CBS.
 "He was such a huge part of my life...
 He was complicated, very smart, really smart, and he knew he'd done something meaningful.
 He was very aware of that and very happy with that role."
 Also in 1980, she appeared in Paul Mazursky's romantic comedy Willie & Phil, playing one-third of a love triangle opposite Michael Ontkean and Ray Sharkey.